Ebooslilhacker/B-Forcer/README.md

 B-Forcer its a software writted on Python to cracking passwords  that are encoded by hash algoritms.

-The graphical interface its so easy to use when you start the program they shows you avalaible algoritms to crack hashes, then after that the message appears the software launches you its for that you the hash that you to crack.
+The graphical interface its easy to use when you start the program they shows you avalaible algoritms to crack hashes, then after that the software launches you a message that is to put the hash that you want to crack.

 (Like this)